Thomas Cornwallis: Life

-As the second son, he did not hope to inherit his father's land.
-The Cornwallis family were Roman Catholic Recusants, and therefore, George Calvert's project of an autonomous colony in the New World of English Catholics appealed to Thomas.
 In 1634, he accompanied Leonard Calvert to what was then Virginia, and became a Commissioner to the Governor.
 This put him in a powerful advisory position to Leonard Calvert.
-In 1635, Cornwallis fought the Virginian colonist William Claiborne over the jurisdiction of Kent Island, and captured it in 1638.
+In 1635, Cornwallis fought the Virginian colonist William Claiborne and his allies over the jurisdiction of Kent Island, and captured it in 1638.
 In 1643, he defended the colony against a Native American attack.

 In 1644, Richard Ingle sailed into Chesapeake Bay with his ship, Reformation, and fired on St. Mary's City.
 Cornwallis' land was occupied and many of the buildings he had constructed were destroyed.
 As a result of these losses and his loss of influence in the colony, Cornwallis returned to England, where he died at some point after 4 March 1675.
 The tombs of Cornwallis and his wife Penelope are inside St. Mary's Church in Erwarton.